unixfg/kubernetes/modules/README.md

 # Terraform Modules

-This directory contains reusable Terraform modules for provisioning and managing Kubernetes infrastructure on Azure.
+This directory contains reusable Terraform modules for provisioning and managing Kubernetes infrastructure

 ## Architecture